ppk034/LTU-WBB-stats/README.md

 # MyProjects
-My machine Learning, deep learning and BI projects
+Predicted LTUWBB performance using machine learning models on historical player statistics, focusing on feature importance and multicollinearity.